-2019-20 RARE AmeriCorps Application Process is now open.
+2019-20 RARE AmeriCorps Application Process is open for late recruitment.

 RARE AmeriCorps members have a variety of backgrounds and bring to their communities a wide-range of experiences.
 Many RARE AmeriCorps members are Returned Peace Corps Volunteers who use their year in RARE AmeriCorps to explore community development and natural resource work in the United States.
 Some are graduate students or have recently completed planning, environmental science or related graduate programs.
 Others have completed another AmeriCorps program or are participating in RARE AmeriCorps to clarify their goals before making a commitment to a particular graduate program.